-A candidate may be dismissed from the program if his or her academic work and/or behavior fails to adhere to the program's expectations (see "Conceptual Framework" and program syllabi).
-Reduction of credit will automatically trigger dismissal from the program.
+A candidate may be dismissed from the program if his or her academic work and/or behavior fail to adhere to the program's expectations (see "Conceptual Framework" and program syllabi).

 Dismissal is a serious matter that is decided upon only after serious deliberations among all members of the faculty team.
 A candidate who wishes to appeal the faculty's decision to dismiss may do so by submitting a written request to the MiT Director within 30 calendar days after receiving the letter of dismissal or receiving notice of reduced credit.
 The MiT Director, or his or her designee, will meet with the candidate and the available cohort faculty to hear the arguments surrounding the dismissal.
 The MiT Director will then prepare a written decision stating the grounds for his or her findings and final decision.

-Please see diagram on following page.
+Please see the diagram on the following page.

-This diagram outlines the due process procedures for appealing a notice of dismissal from the MiT program.
+Due Process Procedures: This diagram outlines the due process procedures for appealing a notice of dismissal from the MiT program.